basho-labs/little_riak_book/en/02-concepts.md

 The obvious benefit of replication is that if one node goes down, nodes that contain replicated data remain available to serve requests.
 In other words, the system remains *available*.

-For example, imagine you have a list of country keys, whose values contain those countries' capitals.
+For example, imagine you have a list of country keys, whose values are those countries' capitals.
 If all you do is replicate that data to 2 servers, you would have 2 duplicate databases.

 ![Replication](../assets/replication.svg)